HaoWasabi/ReadRSS/README.md

 # ReadRSS
-This is a Discord bot built with Python, ReadRSS bot brings RSS feeds to your Discord server.
+This is a Discord bot built with Python, Aiko brings RSS feeds to your Discord server.
 Receive notifications from news sources including Facebook and much more.

 ## Installation
 1. Clone the repository